zwicker-group/py-pde/docs/paper/paper.md

 # Methods

-The basic objects of the `py-pde` package are scalar and tensorial fields defined on various discretzied grids.
+The basic objects of the `py-pde` package are scalar and tensorial fields defined on various discretized grids.
 These grids can deal with periodic boundary conditions and they allow exploiting spatial symmetries that might be present in the physical problem.
 For instance, the scalar field $f(z, r) = \sqrt{z} * e^{-r^2}$ in cylindrical
-coordiantes assuming azimuthal symmetry can be visualized using
+coordinates assuming azimuthal symmetry can be visualized using
 ```python
     grid = pde.CylindricalGrid(radius=5, bounds_z=[0, 1], shape=(32, 8))
     field = pde.ScalarField.from_expression(grid, 'sqrt(z) * exp(-r**2)')